-Lough Gur, County Limerick © Christian1965
+Lough Gur © Christian1965

 Lough Gur has been inhabited by humans since about 3000 BC, and the extensive remains make it one of Ireland's most important archaeological sites.
-The full list of relics includes Stone Age, Bronze Age, Iron Age, Early Christian and Medieval ruins all in one area, showing that Lough Gur has been continuously inhabited for at least 5,500 years.
+There are relics from the Stone Age, Bronze Age, Iron Age and Early Christian civilisations, as well as Medieval ruins all in one area.
+These show that Lough Gur has been continuously inhabited for at least 5,500 years.
 The Grange stone circle near the lake is the largest in Ireland and is seen by locals as a place of mystic power, similar to Stone Henge.
-The area also boasts a dolmen (rock monument), grave sites, crannogs (artificial islands) and some ring forts.
+There are also grave sites, a dolmen (rock monument), crannogs (artificial islands) and some ring forts.

 The site contains a Heritage Centre with exhibitions on Lough Gur's history.
 They detail the significance of the archaeological remains, and bring the place to life in the imagination.
 However, the best way to explore the area is on a walking tour with one of the very well-informed guides.
 Visitors can also take self-guided audio tours.
 There are lovely picnic areas and walking trails to enjoy, and a small shop that sells snacks and refreshments.

 Opening times: Summer: Monday to Friday: 10am-5pm Saturday and Sunday: 12pm-6pm Winter: Daily: 12pm-4pm

 Admission: Adults €5, Children €3.